Knowledge hub

 How long does it take?

 We reply within one business day with scope.
-Most reviews come back within 5–7 business days of when we start, depending on how many pages are in scope.
+Most reviews come back within 5 to 7 business days of when we start, depending on how many pages are in scope.

 How is this different from a growth audit?

-A growth audit pulls ads, CRM, and reporting into one story when teams disagree on what a lead is.
-A website review stays on the site and the conversion path — message, trust, CTAs, and the steps people take to reach you.
+A growth audit pulls ads, CRM, and reporting into one story when teams disagree on what counts as an inquiry.
+A website review stays on the site and the contact path: message, trust, calls to action, and the steps people take to reach you.

 Does the review include implementation?